MateiCrn/Command-Line-Calculator/README.md

 This project implements a functional pocket calculator in C++ using Object-Oriented Programming (OOP).
 Beyond basic arithmetic, the application features a dynamic memory system that tracks and stores the last 10 operations performed.

-> **Note:** This project was developed as a university assignment to demonstrate advanced C++ concepts, including manual memory management and operator overloading.
+> **Note:** This project was developed as a university assignment.
+While this documentation is in English, the codebase (class names and variables) uses Romanian terminology (e.g., class Calculator, methods for adunare, scadere) to align with the original academic requirements.
 ## Core Features

 * **Arithmetic Suite:** Supports addition, subtraction, multiplication, and division.